 Jim teaches courses in world history, ecological history, African health history, and global health history.
 He is the founding editor of the Series in Ecology and History at the Ohio University Press.
 He is the author of The Long Struggle Against Malaria in Tropical Africa (Cambridge University Press, 2014); Global Health In Africa: Historical Perspectives on Disease Control (Ohio University Press, 2013), co-edited with T. Giles-Vernick; Humanity’s Burden: A Global History of Malaria (Cambridge University Press, 2009), Tropical Pioneers: Human Agency and Ecological Change in the Highlands of Sri Lanka, 1800-1900 (Ohio University Press, 2002), and Desert Frontier: Ecological and Economic Change along the Western Sahel, 1600-1850 (University of Wisconsin Press, 1995).

-Beginning in early 2017, Jim will hold a six-month writing fellowship at the Rachel Carson Center at the Ludwig-Maximilians University (LMU) in Munich and at the University of Zurich, where he will to complete a book manuscript entitled The Guts of the Matter: Intestinal Disease and Human History.
+Earlier in 2017, Jim held a six-month writing fellowship at the Rachel Carson Center at the Ludwig-Maximilians University (LMU) in Munich, where he completed a first draft of his book manuscript entitled Deep Shit: Human Waste, Infectious Intestinal Disease, and the Sanitation Revolution that Stalled.